xoorath/xo-math/README.md

 [![Build Status](https://semaphoreci.com/api/v1/xoorath/xo-math/branches/master/badge.svg)](https://semaphoreci.com/xoorath/xo-math)

-xo-math is currently in progress and not ready for production use.
+:warning: **xo-math is currently in progress and not ready for production use.**

 # What is xo-math